eggdev/keep-clone/README.md

 ## Requirements

-- Use a static site generator: create-react-app
+- [x] Use a static site generator: create-react-app

-- Utilize state managemnt using react-redux
+- [x] Utilize state managemnt using react-redux
-- Allow for direct links to a todo list
+- [x] Allow for direct links to a todo list
-- Provide methods for adding, editing and deleting lists
+- [x] Provide methods for adding, editing and deleting lists
-- Define a few unit tests using your favorite testing framework
+- [x] Define a few unit tests using your favorite testing framework
-- Show how you check your source code for programmatic and stylistic errors
+- [ ] Show how you check your source code for programmatic and stylistic errors
+  - Figured we could talk about this some more
-- Break up large pages and code blocks into smaller react components
+- [x] Break up large pages and code blocks into smaller react components
-- Use a UI framework
+- [x] Use a UI framework